 As an artist Gauci explores period genres paying homage to earlier masters while giving his subjects a contemporary point of view.
 His canvases recording still life arrangements and historic European interiors reinterpret styles of the French and Italian baroque.
 Gauci has exhibited extensively in Canada in private and public galleries and is represented by the Galerie de Bellefeuille in Montréal.

 Gauci is resident set designer for Opera Atelier, Canada's premier opera/ballet company specializing in producing opera, ballet and drama from the 17th and 18th centuries.
 Opera Atelier creates historically informed productions that both respect the aesthetic of their period and resonate with modern audiences.
 Gauci has worked with the company since its first fully staged production in 1985.
 He has designed the company's complete repertoire spanning Monteverdi to von Weber.
 His work for the stage has been seen across Canada, throughout the United States and in Europe.
 His sets have been presented by Houston Grand Opera, The Glimmerglass Festival in New York State and the Opéra Royal at Versailles.
 In 2018 Gauci debuted at the Rossini Opera Festival in Pesaro Italy with his designs for Rossini's Ricciardo e Zoraide.
-In the fall of 2018 he will debut with Opera Atelier at the Harris Theatre in Chicago and return to Versailles with his production of Charpentier's Actéon and Rameau's Pygmalion.
+In the fall of 2018 he debutet with Opera Atelier at the Harris Theatre in Chicago and returned to Versailles with his production of Charpentier's Actéon and Rameau's Pygmalion.